 We work transparently to form working relationships with our partners—public or private, agencies or investors—across all disciplines.

-Archimedes screw generators balance between efficiency, fish and environmental protection.
+Our two key technologies provide a balance between efficiency, fish safety and environmental protection.

-"We founded this company to restore useful work to the dam sites and waterways that built New England and the nation.
+"We founded this company knowing we could re-vitalize the dam sites and waterways that built New England and the nation.
 We have found in our process that the nation’s builders had a remarkable understanding of the value of the resource.
-They knew precisely how to use it in their time.
-We have found a way to use the foundation they built, and in a clean, non-invasive way, renew its value."
+We use the foundation they built, and in a clean, non-invasive way, renew its value."